2013 Events

 Where: On the grounds of the Historic Jacob Blauvelt House located at The Historical Society of Rockland County, 20 Zukor Road, New City, NY

 In celebration of 100 Years of Harriman Park Summer Camps, join us for a fun-filled afternoon of camp songs for all ages.
 Bring chairs, blankets, rhythm instruments and your strong voice.
 No experience is required.
 Relive your favorite times at camp with friends old and new as we sing songs that you remember and that you want your children and grandchildren to learn.
-Special thanks to our Summer Camp Exhibition and Event sponsors: Orange & Rockland United Water The Sheridan Family The Len Camber Trust The Palisades Parks Conservancy Sotheby’s
+Special thanks to our Summer Camp Exhibition and Event sponsors: Orange & Rockland, United Water, the Sheridan Family, the Len Camber Trust, the Palisades Parks Conservancy, and Sotheby’s.

 History in Your Own Backyard: Historic Houses of Worship in Orangetown and Clarkstown